arvikpratima-tech/gatelessParking/FIX_VERCEL_API_KEY.md

 - Configure proper restrictions
 - Enable billing (free $200/month credit)
 - Update Vercel environment variables correctly
+- Never commit API keys to public repositories

+## 🔒 Security: If Your API Key Was Exposed

+If your API key was accidentally exposed in a public GitHub repository:

+1. **Immediately go to Google Cloud Console**
+2. **Delete or restrict the exposed API key**
+3. **Create a new API key**
+4. **Update Vercel environment variable with the new key**
+5. **Never commit API keys to Git** - always use environment variables

 ## 🔍 Quick Check

 To verify your code is using the environment variable (not hardcoded):

-1. Search your codebase: `grep -r "AIzaSy" .` (should find nothing except docs)
+1. Search your codebase: `grep -r "AIzaSy" .` (should find nothing except placeholder text in docs)
 2. Check Vercel logs for environment variable usage
 3. Check browser console for the API key in network requests